CurlyMoo/rules/README.md

 1. The `struct rules_t *obj` contains the rule structure as used inside the library.
 2. The `uint16_t token` refers to the AST node containing the variable (`struct vm_tvar_t`).

+To be able to copy a variable value from one value to the other you as a developer should look for the variable that needs  to be copied on the variable stack.
+The rules library doesn't relieve you in this.

 *Clearing*